Asahi daily, an official Tokyo Olympics partner, urges Games cancellation

 The Australian softball team is set to arrive in Japan on June 1 for a pre-Olympic training camp in Gunma, a prefecture about 150 km northwest of Tokyo.

-Reporting by Chang-Ran Kim and Elaine Lies; Editing by Shri Navaratnam and Gerry Doyle
+Reporting by Chang-Ran Kim and Elaine Lies; editing by Gerry Doyle, Jason Neely and Louise Heavens

 Our Standards: The Thomson Reuters Trust Principles.